 Co-location Opportunity Analysis Recommendation car parking area by moving the built infrastructure in the area to a central field alignment.
 The existing KDRUC clubroom site could then be utilised for further car parking opportunities.
 This approach would allow the existing KDRUC facility to be utilised by users during the construction phase of the new facility, at which point in time the existing KDRUC would be decommissioned.
 The future needs of the KBRLC can be accommodated through an extension to the existing KBRLC clubrooms building as it is structurally sound or alternatively providing a new separate changeroom building to the north west with a breeze way connection to the existing building.
 These options can be determined during the detailed design stage.
 The existing KBRLC building will require an upgrade and minor reconfiguration to improve functionality and to address non-compliance issues and meet current requirements.
 In undertaking this development on site, the opportunity to accommodate two rugby league pitches would be afforded through rugby league sharing the southern field with FUFC.
 While this is not the optimum solution due to the clubroom facility being centrally located between two rugby league and soccer pitches, it assists in maximising the use of the space within reasonable cost parameters.
-Shared usage of the facility is a requirement of this approach, therefore, access will need to be provided to the facility, particularly for changing room infrastructure for FCC, LMCC, LMJCC and potentially Scouts.
+Shared usage of the facility is a requirement of this approach; therefore, access will need to be provided to the facility, particularly for changing room infrastructure for FCC, LMCC, LMJCC and potentially Scouts.
 This usage would be complimentary to KBRLC's winter usage.
 A further opportunity exists for FUFC to use the changing room infrastructure for its usage of the southern field.
 A permanent summer co-tenant will likely present itself intime, as sport and the site continues to evolve, therefore it is important this facility remains as a shared use building.
 The utilisation of a Scouts group is outlined further below.
-The final drafted plan for Site 1 is provided at Appendix F (Plans SK04F and SK05G).
+The final drafted plan for Site 1 is provided at Appendix F (Plans SK04_H and SK05_J).
 Site 1: Scouts Facility Participation in Scouts activities has been in the decline for several years across the City and Australia.
 Within the City, there are multiple alternative Scout Groups currently operating including in the suburbs of High Wycombe, Kalamunda and Walliston.
 The 1 st Forrestfield Scouts Group has recently ceased to operate and is highly unlikely to be re-established, a better long-term approach is for any new members in Forrestfield to join the existing Scouts groups in surrounding suburbs, which will increase their own sustainability.
-The existing Scouts facility a Hartfield Park b decommissioned following th conclusion of leas negotiations with Scouts WA c Based on the consultation, the primary facility requirement is for meeting space on a quarterly basis.
+The existing Scouts facility a Hartfield Park be decommissioned following the conclusion of lease negotiations with Scouts WA o Based on the consultation, the primary facility requirement is for meeting space on a quarterly basis.
 The requirement for meeting space can be accommodated within the proposed redeveloped Rugby League facility.
-Alternatively, other options exist within the City to provide a similar meeting space such as Woodlupine Community Centre or HPRC.
-Preference on meeting at the end of Scouts WA existing lease with the Ci which is due to expire in 2025
+Alternatively, other options exist within the City to provide a similar meeting space such as the rugby league facility, Woodlupine Community Centre or HPRC.
+Preference on meeting space would need to be determined as and when the Scouts are in a position to vacate the current land at the end of Scouts WA's existing lease with the City which is due to expire in 2025.